PawseySC/performance-modelling-tools/examples/atomicAdd_demo/README.md

 The results agree again, with some consistency between successive runs as well.

 ### Block Size = 128 and Array Size = 1024
 Here, we increase the array size to 1024, but leave the number of threads per GPU block at 128.
-This means that 8 CUDA blocks are used to execute the blocks.
+This means that 8 GPU blocks are used to execute the blocks.
 ```
 $ export SIZE=1024
 $ make clean
 rm ./comparesums.exe
 $ make
-nvcc  -DBLOCK_X=128 -DSIZE=1024 sum.cu -o comparesums.exe
+hipcc  -DBLOCK_X=128 -DSIZE=1024 sum.cpp -o comparesums.exe
 $ ./comparesums.exe
 CPU Time: 0.009418 ms, bandwidth: 0.869824 GB/s